-Elena D’Alessandri joined the Florence School of Regulation, Communications and Media and ENTraNCE in March 2015.
+Elena D’Alessandri joined the Florence School of Regulation, Communications and Media in March 2015.

 Elena studied Sociology at “La Sapienza” University of Rome where she graduated in 2008 with a thesis on “Second life”.
 After that she obtained an MA in Tourism, Environment and International Relations.

-She also collaborates with the Centre for Media Pluralism and Media Freedom.
+She is also Research Associate for the FCP – Florence Competition Programme in Law and Economics and she also collaborates with the Centre for Media Pluralism and Media Freedom.